delphicventurescode/mjolnir_poeto_book_series/F3__Common_Critiques_and_Responses/README.md

 ## 🙋 Common Critiques and Thoughtful Responses

-This project — a collection of machine-generated Esperanto haiku, performed for dogs — is intentionally unconventional.
+One part of this project — a collection of machine-generated Esperanto haiku, some of them written to be performed for dogs — are intentionally unconventional.
 Naturally, it invites both curiosity and critique.
 Below are some common concerns people may raise, along with how this project anticipates and responds to them.

 ---